tusharm/trailya-app/README.md

 A privacy-focussed mobile app that tracks your location and notifies if you've been to a COVID exposure site.

-The app pulls exposure sites from a Google Firestore collection (populated daily by a separate job) and shows them in a list.
++ It pulls exposure sites from a Google Firestore collection (populated daily by a separate [job](https://github.com/tusharm/trailya-notifications)).
-It tracks locations you visited for more than a minute (even in background mode) and stores it locally (imp: doesn't share with any remote service).
++ It tracks locations you visited for more than a minute (even in background mode) and stores it locally (imp: doesn't share with any remote service).
-It will notify you if you past visits co-incide with an exposure site (coming soon!).
++ It will notify you if you past visits co-incide with an exposure site (coming soon!).

 ### Screenshots